MCP Dev Setup: Anaconda, uv, and Claude

 pip workflow vs uv workflow

-The old pip workflow requires you to create and activate a virtual environment by hand:
+The old pip workflow needs us to create and activate a virtual environment by hand:

 BASH